hongxu-yn/Southeast-Asia-XCO2-STK/docs/reproducibility.md

 Main outputs of this step are stored in:

-* `output/validation/`
+* `output/Validation/`

-## 7. Run pattern analysis
+## 7. Run spatiotemporal pattern analysis

-Run `src/step04_patterns.ipynb` to generate the main figures and statistical summaries of the reconstructed XCO2 dataset.
+Run `src/step04_spatiotemporal_patterns.ipynb` to generate the main figures and statistical summaries of the reconstructed XCO2 dataset.

 This step mainly includes: